From paints to plastics, a chemical shortage ignites prices

 All have conspired to disrupt production and raise prices.

-“There isn’t one thing wrong," said Jeremy Pafford, managing editor for the Americas at Independent Commodity Intelligence Services (ICIS), which analyzes energy and chemical markets.
+“There isn’t one thing wrong," said Jeremy Pafford, head of North America, market development, at Independent Commodity Intelligence Services (ICIS), which analyzes energy and chemical markets.
 “It’s kind of whack-a-mole — something goes wrong, it gets sorted out, then something else happens.
 And it’s been that way since the pandemic began.’’

 The price of polyvinyl chloride or PVC, used for pipes, medical devices, credit cards, vinyl records and more, has rocketed 70%.
 The price of epoxy resins, used for coatings, adhesives and paints, has soared 170%.
 Ethylene — arguably the world’s most important chemical, used in everything from food packaging to antifreeze to polyester — has surged 43%, according to ICIS figures.

-Note: This story has been corrected to show that Jeremy Pafford is not managing editor for the Americas at Independent Commodity Intelligence Services (ICIS).
-His correct title at ICIS is Head of North America, Market Development.